-- Prepare your work station: cover your kitchen counter and floor with newspaper, to catch sugar spills.
-Take 3 or 4 saucepans, and arrange them close together on the paper-covered counter, handles facing outward and extending over the edge of the counter.
+- Prepare your workstation by covering your kitchen counter and floor with newspaper to catch sugar spills.
+Take 3 or 4 saucepans and arrange them close together on the paper-covered counter, handles facing outward and extending over the edge of the counter.
 Spray the handles with nonstick cooking spray.

 - Fill a large bowl with ice and water, and set it aside to be used later.

 - As soon as the sugar reaches the proper temperature, remove the saucepan from the heat and dunk the bottom in the prepared ice water to stop the sugar from cooking further.
-Allow the mixture to stand for a minute or two, to thicken slightly.
+Allow the mixture to stand for a minute or two.
+It will thicken slightly.

 - Hold the pan in one hand and a fork in the other.
 Dip the fork in the sugar syrup and stir.
 Remove the fork from the heat and hold it 5-6 inches above the prepared saucepan handles.
 Rapidly flick the fork back and forth over the handles.
 The sugar syrup should create very fine strands of sugar that drape over the handles.
 If the syrup doesn’t create any strands, or the strands have a lot of “beads,” allow the syrup to cool for another minute.
 If the strands are very lumpy and difficult to form, re-heat the syrup very briefly.

 - Continue to dip and quickly flick the fork over the handles, creating many fine strands of spun sugar.
 At any point, you can remove the sugar that has accumulated and shape it into balls, nests, or thin tubes as desired.
 Continue to create spun sugar until your syrup is gone, or until you have enough spun sugar for your needs.